NeuroDataDesign/neurodatadesign.github.io/_pages/about.md

 ---
 permalink: /
-title: "Neuro Data Design"
+title: "Biomedical Data Design"
-excerpt: "Neuro Data Design"
+excerpt: "Biomedical Data Design"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Neuro Data Design is a year-long course at Johns Hopkins University.
+**Biomedical Data Design** (Formerly *Neuro Data Design*) is a year-long course at Johns Hopkins University.
 In this project-driven course, students work together in small teams to design, develop, and deploy a functioning tool for practicing brain scientists, either for accelerating research or augmenting the clinic.

 For information on joining the course, please see the [Join](./join.md) page.